tradle/why-hypercore/FAQ.md

 For example, in Tradle digital identity product the single-writer is a core pattern, that is no record can be edited other then by it's author, and data models are designed to accommodate this approach.
 It produces much safer Data Governance and cleaner audit trail.
 That still requires a search across all single-writer stores, sort of like a union of all Hyperbees.

+### Filesystem workaround

+Hypertrie now provides Mounts which allow to present other people's drives as your read-only subfolders.
+This is a good workaround, but not a shared filesystem like NFS.

 ### Union of Hyperbees?

 Maybe [streaming sort-merge mechanism](http://github.com/mafintosh/sorted-union-stream) can help?
 I wonder if it is performant across millions of Hyperbees?
 Like on an e-commerce site, a merchant would search for orders from a million people?
 May be with incremental merges?